-The School monitors attendance closely and will take action to address poor or irregular attendance.
+The School monitors attendance of its pupils closely and will take action to address poor or irregular attendance.

-The School will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more without permission.
+The School will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the School's permission or without providing an appropriate reason for a continuous period of 10 school days or more.